vkondrasu/ProgrammersBlog/GraphTheory.md

   #4.
 G is acyclic but adding an edge creates a cycle.
   #5.
 Exactly one simple path connects each pair of vertices G.

+Biperate Graph - A Graph whose vertices can be divided into 2 sets such that each edge connects a vertex from one set to another.

 #1.
 Nonrecursive depth-first search.
 Implement depth-first search in an undirected graph without using recursion.